Rightpoint/RZBluetooth/README.md

 ## Simulated Connections

-`RZBMockBluetooth` is able to make a simulated connection between your application’s `CBCentralManager` and a `CBPeripheralManager`. `RZBSimulatedConnection` allows the test developer to control the connection behavior through a simple API.
+`RZBMockBluetooth` is able to make a simulated connection between your application’s `CBCentralManager` and a `CBPeripheralManager`. `RZBSimulatedConnection` allows the test developer to control the connection behavior through a programatic API.

 Examples: